|Nutritional Guidelines (per serving)|

 Add pumpkin-infused vodka, fill the shaker with ice cubes, and shake well.

 Garnish with a slice of ginger.
+Serve and enjoy.

 The "spiced syrup" is undefined in the recipe, so it's open for interpretation.